 Woodland biodiversity tends to be greater in wooded areas which are structurally diverse in terms of their age, species, edge habitat potential, understory and deadwood component.

 The long term objective is to develop varied and robust native woodland with diverse and complex structure all well represented within the different woodland habitat types.
-This includes managed high forest, coppice, standards, rides, deadwood and areas left to develop by natural processes.
+This includes managed high forest, coppice, standards, rides, dead and decaying wood and areas left to develop by natural processes.
 This will be achieved through thinning, coppicing and retaining standards and other interventions such as ride side management.
-Coppice woodlands are traditionally low on deadwood habitats, with well-spaced standards trees perhaps supplying the only deadwood within the wood.
-In Dering Wood, deadwood is particularly poorly represented due to past management before the Woodland Trust bought Dering Wood.
-Standard trees are now being selected for retention amongst the areas to be coppiced.
+Coppice woodlands are traditionally low on dead and decaying wood habitats, with well-spaced standards trees perhaps supplying the only dead and decaying wood within the wood.

-Further deadwood habitat will be provided in the areas of coppice which are out of rotation and have been left to mature and senesce in minimal intervention areas covering approximately 14ha (cpts 3b, 4c and 5b).
+Further dead and decaying wood habitat will be provided in the areas of coppice which are out of rotation and have been left to mature and senesce in the old-growth groves managed by minimal intervention covering approximately 9.5ha (cpts 3b, 4c and 5c).

-To remove those invasive and threatening tree and shrub species (Turkey oak and rhododendron) which are currently dominating areas of Dering Wood and suppressing the ground flora.
+To remove those invasive and threatening tree and shrub species (Turkey oak and rhododendron regeneration) which are currently dominating areas of Dering Wood and suppressing the ground flora.

 Areas to coppice during particular plan periods will be dictated by their condition, age and structure.
 The aim is to achieve a diverse age range of actively coppiced areas connected by a maintained wide ride habitat.
-The coppice areas will be set within a mosaic of stored coppice managed as high forest and minimal intervention areas formed of collapsing coppice stools.
+The coppice areas will be set within a mosaic of stored coppice managed as high forest and old-growth groves managed by minimal intervention.